jomyg/Route-53--Subdomain-hosted-zone-using-IAM-user/README.md

 ```
 Go to IAM users console -> Create user "ALEX" Using console access setup
 ```
+## Policy one
-### Policy i have created for the ALEX user to manage the tech.jomygeorge.xyz subdomain :
+### Policy i have created for the ALEX user to manage the tech.jomygeorge.xyz subdomain using IAM :
 ```sh
 {
     "Version": "2012-10-17",